-Engaging the Psalms: What Makes Psalms Unique?
-An Introduction Part Two
+Embracing the Psalms: What Makes Psalms Unique?
+Intro Part Two

 This article is a continuation of Engaging the Psalms: An Introduction Part One